shaunletsoalo999-a11y/shaunletsoalo999-a11y/README.md

 ---

 ## 🧠 About Me
-I’m deeply passionate about leveraging data and artificial intelligence to solve real-world problems and empower communities.
+I’m deeply passionate about leveraging data and artificial intelligence to solve real world problems and empower communities.
 My journey blends curiosity, creativity, and a strong technical foundation — guided by a mission to use data for meaningful change.

 Currently, I’m developing my expertise in **Data Science**, **Cloud Computing**, and **Machine Learning**, while building projects that inspire innovation and opportunity.